 BUT few researchers share their code.
 This paper from last year found that of 350 studies in top journals like Ecology, Nature and Science, despite 80% of studies sharing their data (shown on the left), only 20% shared their code (shown on the right)

 and only some code works correctly.
-Here’s a list of 4 studiescode to reproduce results, and the proportion of results they could reproduce is on the left.
+Here’s a list of 4 studiesHere’s a list of 4 studies, they range in fields like Ecology, Psych and Biomed.
+Each tried to run other study’s code to reproduce results, and the proportion of results they could reproduce is on the left.
 What I want you to notice is the highest number is 50%.
 That means whether a code script reproduces results usually has a lower chance than a coin toss.
 That’s not great

 Code reproducibility IS HARD!
 And here are a few reasons why: